High on the Hog (Black Oak Arkansas album)

-High on the Hog is the most commercially successful album by the southern rock band Black Oak Arkansas.
-It is mainly known for its cover of the LaVern Baker song "Jim Dandy", which reached number 25 on the Billboard Hot 100.
-The album prominently featured southern electric guitar licks and James Mangrum's scratchy, hillbilly vocals.
+High on the Hog is the fourth studio album by American southern rock band Black Oak Arkansas, released in 1973 by Atco Records.
+It is known for its cover of the LaVern Baker song "Jim Dandy", which reached number 25 on the US Billboard Hot 100.

+High on the Hog remains the group's most successful release.

 Critical reception

 On AllMusic, Donald A. Guarisco wrote "["Jim Dandy"] is definitely High on the Hog's undisputed highlight, but the other tracks surrounding it also have plenty to offer.
 Although they were too eccentric a band to fit a strict "Southern rock" label à la Lynyrd Skynyrd, Black Oak Arkansas did have an ability to dish up both country and rock sounds with style....
 [T]he group also shows a surprising ability to mix elements of pure funk into their country-rock stew..."

 Track listing

 All songs by Black Oak Arkansas, except "Jim Dandy" by Lincoln Chase and "Moonshine Sonata" by Black Oak Arkansas & Tom Dowd.